UwUClub/R-Type/doc/RFC.md

 | - | - | - | - |
 | `-2` | Client & Server | empty | empty |

-The first packet sent by a client to its server **must** be of type [connect](#3211-connect).
+The first packet sent by a client to its server **must** be of type [connect](#connect).
 Otherwise, the server will not listen to any of its packets.

 When a client connects the server should:
-   - send `PLAYER_SPAWN` packets to the connecting client, for each player already present in the server
+   - send [player joined](#player-joined) to the new player and each player already present in the server
-   - send `ENEMY_SPAWN` packets to the connecting client, for each enemy already present in the server
+   - send [enemy spawned](#enemy-spawned) packets to the connecting client, for each enemy already present in the server

-This way the connecting client is aware of what is going during the gameplay.
+This way the new client is aware of what is going during the gameplay.

 ### 3.3.
 Reception Aknowledgment